dshin02/NEWM-N-220/Homework-2/readme.md

 # Assignment 2: Working Scripts

 ## Week 2 Lecture
-This assignment demonstrates the implementation of inline and external JavaScript scripts, as well as the use of the browser console for debugging and interaction.
+This week we learned the implementation of inline and external JavaScript scripts, as well as the use of the browser console for debugging and interaction.

 ## Weekly Recap
 ### Key Takeaways